Dr Katherine Steele

 Director of Impact, School of Environmental and Natural Sciences

-Member of Henfaes Research Centre Committee
+Member of SENS Management Committee, SENS REsearch Committee, CoSE Impact Committee, Henfaes Research Centre Committee

 Teaching and Supervision

-Current Postgraduate Research Supervised by Katherine Steele
+Current Postgraduate Research supervised

-- KESS 2 (With Sarvari Research Trust) - Tim Beard - Tomato early blight - identification of genetic sources of resistance to Alternaria solani
+- Tim Beard - KESS 2 (With Sarvari Research Trust) Tomato early blight - identification of genetic sources of resistance to Alternaria solani

 - I also supervise projects for taught masters students